castorichy/Cast-InProj/Practices/README.md

 #### **Task 2**
 Write a program in python that reverse a number between 10 and 10000 given and returns a reversed number. get source code here https://github.com/castorichy/Cast-InProj/blob/main/Practices/src/reverseNumber.py

+#### **Task 3**
+Write a program in python that will check if a word is pelindrome. get source code here https://github.com/castorichy/Cast-InProj/blob/main/Practices/src/pelindrom.py